RamGI55/GameDevKnowledge/Algorithm_DataStructure/DataStructure/Introduction of Data Structure.md

 Interface (API/ADT) offers
 - the specification
-- Specify **what** data can store.
+- Specify **what** data can be stored.
-- What operation are supported and what they mean
+- What operations are supported and what they mean
-- what the problems was
+- What are the problems?

 Data Structure offers
 - Representation